aurelio-amerio/techytok/_posts/2019-10-26-code-optimisation-in-julia.md

 ![image-center](/assets/images/2019/10/26/profiler.png){: .align-center}

 As you can see there is a new panel on the right called "Profiler" which shows three smaller blocks: you can click on them and it will lead to the piece of code responsible for the relative call: the bigger the block, the longer it takes to run the piece of code.
-There will also be some bars on top of your code: they show which line of code has a greater impact on the run time (as you can see on the left in the picture), which is really useful to find with a glance which is the bottleneck!
+There will also be some bars on top of your code: they show which line of code has a greater impact on the run time (as you can see on the left in the picture), which is really useful to find at a glance where is the bottleneck!

 # Tips and Tricks